 The tabs in the Audio Montage window give you access to the tools and options you need for editing audio montages.
-For example, you can edit fades in clips, make zoom settings, and render the audio montage.
+For example, you can edit the envelope curves and fades in clips, make zoom settings, analyze the audio, and render the audio montage.

-Edit Tab (Audio Montage)
+View Tab (Audio Montage)

-• In the Audio Montage, click Edit.
+• In the Audio Montage, click View.